-A recent calculation by the Institute of Pharmaeconomic Research (IPF) from 2019 shows that vaccination against influenza, pneumococcus and HPV also pays off for society and the health system.
+A calculation by the Institute of Pharmaeconomic Research (IPF) from 2019 shows that vaccination against influenza, pneumococcus and HPV and from 2021 against COVID-19 also pays off for society and the health system.

 Vaccines - just like all medical products on the market - are monitored for their safety (see chapter 6 Pharmacovigilance).